Abdalla-Elzedy/Cortex-XIAM/duo_impossible_travel.md

-# Duo Authentication Security Analysis: Impossible Travel Detection
+# Duo Authentication: Impossible Travel Detection

 This query identifies potential security risks by detecting users who have authenticated from different geographical locations within a timeframe that makes physical travel between the locations impossible.